gary-alway/sir-learn-a-lot/README.md

 - implement a layering of patterns and add additional indexes when necessary
 - avoid [hot partitions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html)
 - remember that GSI indexes also consume RCUs / WCUs and are potentially subject to throttling
-- ensure your indexes ensure the data is distributed across the table space
+- ensure your indexes distribute the data evenly across the table space
 - use composite sort keys to model hierarchical relationships
 - use data pointers to implement document versioning (see chapter repository implementation and design)
 - use [global tables](https://aws.amazon.com/dynamodb/global-tables/) for world wide domination of your app!